charlenellll/LeetCodeSolution/Techniques-problem numbers.md

 	+ Find the shortest path in a graph: Mostly these question don't seem related to graphs.
 279 ( Exercise: 127, 126

+	+ Priority queue: 347
+	(Exercise: 23)

+## Binary Tree and Recursion

++ Binary tree: A binary tree has a natural recursive structure.
+It generally consists of two parts:
+	+ Base case
+	+ Recursive steps

+104; (111: There's a trap upon the base case, should be careful)

+226; (Exercise: 100，101，222，110)

++ Be careful about the terminal condition (base case) of a recursion
+	+ 112
+	+ (Exercise: 111,404

++ Use the return value of a recursive function cleverly:
+	+ 257

 ## Need to be done: